LTRData/curl/docs/INSTALL.md

 Set environment variables to point to the cross-compile toolchain and call configure with any options you need.
 Be sure and specify the `--host` and `--build` parameters at configuration time.
-The following script is an example of cross-compiling for the IBM 405GP PowerPC processor using the toolchain from MonteVista for Hardhat Linux.
+The following script is an example of cross-compiling for the IBM 405GP PowerPC processor using the toolchain on Linux.

 ```bash
 #! /bin/sh